mvuorre/quarto-preprint/typst/README.md

 # Preprint Typst Package

 A standalone Typst template for academic preprints and papers.
+Intended to be used with the `preprint-typst` Quarto format (so may include Quarto-specific features.)

 ## Usage